4: Mendelian Genetics

 Drag one of the choices below:

-- B. Each pair of traits is passed down without any impact on the passage of other pairs during the creation of gametes.
+- A. Each pair of traits is passed down without any impact on the passage of other pairs during the creation of gametes.

-- C. Each organism has two alleles that make up the characters for a given trait.
+- B. Each organism has two alleles that make up the characters for a given trait.

-- D. In cases where contrasting alleles are present, the dominant allele determines the phenotype.
+- C. In cases where contrasting alleles are present, the dominant allele determines the phenotype.

-Click to show Matching Mendelian Genetics Terms and Definitions example problem
+Click to show Matching Mendelian Genetics Terms to Definitions example problem

 Match each of the following Mendelian genetics terms with their corresponding definitions.